-Moving into the 2021-2022 school year and beyond, LRSD will continue its focus on data literacy to effectively identify improvement, successes and needs.
+LRSD will continue its focus on data literacy to effectively identify improvement, successes, and needs.
 Further developing and implementing research-informed teaching practice and learning theory will also be important to remaining responsive to students' specific needs.
 This journey toward improvement must be co-created alongside students to ensure they are empowered to self-direct their learning.